Last Updated January, 2022

 You don’t need a vehicle to get here.
 This home’s perfect location will suit everyone.

-Excellent food, very reasonable prices, and great family is the reason why I recommend to come and dine at Wayan’s Warung.
-It doesn’t have any astonishing views, located on the busier street, and looks very simple.
+Excellent food, very reasonable prices, and great family is the reason why I recommend coming and dining at Wayan’s Warung.
+It doesn’t have any astonishing views, is located on the busier street, and looks very simple.
 But it is close enough to Ubud center, has wifi and you can easily walk here.

 Padi Kuning Warnung Makan